What people have said so far:All comments are unedited with any names removed |

 Ride."

 Flags are dangerous.
-If you want to ID riders, put a number on their back or something more safe than this. you know you can put your flag-where the sun don't shine
+If you want to ID riders, put a number on their

 In the past I have ridden DALMAC for many years and have never thought